cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 Feature and consensus rule activations
 --------------------------------------

-Omni Core 0.0.10 introduces feature activations, a new concept that allows the Omni team to decouple the release process from the process of making new features live.
+ZURBank 0.0.10 introduces feature activations, a new concept that allows the Omni team to decouple the release process from the process of making new features live.

 Prior to 0.0.10, the block height that a new feature would be made live was hard coded, placing substantial limits on both the frequency of releases and the flexibility in introducing new features.
 The feature activations system allows to separate the release process and activation of features by allowing the Omni team to activate features with a special Omni transaction instead of with a hard coded block height within a specific release.